Constructions of torsion-free countable, amenable, weakly mixing groups: The first construction of torsion-free WM groups

-So the group $\theta(A)$ has an order extending the order of $A$ if $A$ is (right) orderable.
-Then this order similarly extends to the orders of $\theta(\theta(A)),\dots, H$.
-The other parts of the property $\cal P$ extend from $A_0$ to $H$ by the standard argument.
-The theorem is proved. \end{proof}
+We have shown that, if $A$ is (right) orderable, with some (right) order, then $\theta(A)$ has a (right) order extending that of $A$.
+Similarly, this (right) order extends to $\theta^i(A)$ for all $i \ge 0$, and therfore to $H$.

+If ($\mathcal P$) is another property of the list (\ref{mathcalC}), then it extends from $A_0$ to $H$ by standard arguments, and the proof is complete. \end{proof}

-\begin{proof}[Proof of Corollary \ref{coro2}] If we apply Theorem \ref{thm:simple} to $A=1$, then we will have an elementary amenable orderable group $H$.
-Since it is infinite and simple, it is a $WM$ group by Proposition \ref{prop:char} (3).
+\begin{proof}[Proof of Corollary \ref{coro3.5}] Let first $H$ be the group obtained as in Theorem \ref{thm:simple} from the group with one element.
+Then $H$ is elementary amenable and orderable; it is also infinite and simple, and therefore it is a WM group by Proposition \ref{prop:char}\ref{3FROMprop:char}.

-Let now $\cal G$ be any of 3-generated 2-groups of intermediate (between polynomial and exponential) growth constructed by the first author in \cite{Gr84}.
-It belongs to $SG \setminus EG$ by the well known fact that groups of subexponential growth are amenable and the result from \cite{Ch80} showing that there is no groups of intermediate growth in the class $EG$.
+Let now $\mathcal G$ be any of the $3$-generated $2$-groups of intermediate (between polynomial and exponential) growth constructed by the first author in \cite{Gr84}.
+It is well-known that groups of subexponential growth are amenable, and the class $EG$ does not contain groups of intermediate growth, i.e.\ of growth between polynomial and exponential \cite{Ch80}; hence $\mathcal G$ belongs to the class $SG \smallsetminus EG$.
 We present it in the form $F/N$, where $F$ is a free group of rank 3.
-It is known that $\cal G$ is a residually (finite $2$-group), and therefore the intersection of all the derived subgroups $G^{(i)}$ is trivial.
-Hence the group $A=F/N''$ is orderable (see Corollary 2 on page 109 of \cite{KK74}).
-We have $A\in SG$ since the class $SG$ is closed under extensions and $A\notin EG$, since the homomorphic image $G$ is not in $EG$.
-Then by Theorem \ref{thm:simple}, $H\in SG$ but $H\notin EG$ since $A$ is a subgroup of $H$.
-Hence $H$ is the required example.
+It is known that $\mathcal G$ is a residually finite $2$-group, and therefore the intersection of all the derived subgroups $\mathcal G^{(i)}$ is trivial.
+Hence the group $A=F/N''$ is orderable (see Corollary 2 on Page 109 of \cite{KK74}).
+We have $A \in SG$, since the class $SG$ is closed under extensions, and $A\notin EG$, since the homomorphic image $\mathcal G$ is not in $EG$.